Age-of-Ruin/Web-Dev-Cheatsheet/README.md

 # Web-Dev-Cheatsheet
-Various HTML, CSS, and Javascript files that provide examples on syntax and operations available.
+Various HTML, CSS, and JS files that provide examples on syntax and operations available when developing web apps.